superkojiman/jekyll-now/_posts/2016-09-04-necromancer-hacking-challenge.md

 Who is tricked into passing the Ninth Gate?
 ```

-I got this wrong initially, because I thought it was referring to the movie "The Ninth Gate" starring Johnny Depp.
+I initially got this wrong, because I thought it was referring to the movie "The Ninth Gate" starring Johnny Depp.
 It turns out the answer was "Hedge"; a character from [The Old Kingdom Trilogy](https://en.wikipedia.org/wiki/List_of_Old_Kingdom_characters#Hedge):

 ```
 Who is tricked into passing the Ninth Gate?
 Hedge